lebogangolifant/task_tracker/README.md

 ![Task Tracker Logo](img/task_tracker_app.png)

-Simple user-friendly task management RESTful API.
-Built with HTML5, CSS3, and JavaScript on the frontend, communicates with the backend using the Fetch API.
-Powered by Node.js and Express to manage servers and routes, the backend seamlessly integrates MongoDB via Mongoose.
+A simple task management web application, that utilizes the RESTful API architectural style.
+The frontend is Built with HTML5, CSS3, and JavaScript.
+It communicates with the backend through the Fetch API, a JavaScript interface for accessing and manipulating parts of the protocol (requests and responses).
+The backend is powered by Node.js and Express, managing servers and routes.
+Seamless integration with MongoDB is achieved through Mongoose.

 ## Table of Contents